-This state indicates that the ticket has been accepted, but hasn't been scheduled yet.
-In order for the Epic to be scheduled, the effort estimation for each sub-features should be performed.
+This state indicates that the ticket has been accepted, but isn't being implemented yet.
+In order for the Epic to be implemented, the effort estimation for each sub-features should be performed.
 Once this is done, the Group Lead reviews the sub-feature estimations and schedules the Epic.